-Disputing midterm grades: We put a lot of effort into grading your exams.
-If you feel that a mistake was made in grading your hour exam, you may request a re-grade within one week.
-Similarly, you must check that your homework and exam scores were input on MyUCLA correctly; if the grades were input incorrectly, you have one week to report this.
-Be aware that a re-grade means that your exam will be graded from scratch, and it is entirely possible that you will receive a lower score than originally given, if I decide that the original grade was too high.
+Disputing midterm grades: We put a lot of effort into grading your exams, but grading errors do happen.
+If you feel that a mistake was made in grading your hour exam, you may request a re-grade within one week after receiving the graded exam.
+Be aware that a re-grade means that your exam will be graded from scratch, and it is entirely possible that you will receive a lower score than originally given.
+You should also check that your homework and exam scores were input correctly on MyUCLA.